Our current collective:

 Ash studied Community Herbalism at Terra Sylva School of Botanical Medicine in the Summer of 2016.
 They also studied briefly with Phyllis D. Light.
 Ash is particularly interested in herbs for mental health and trauma-informed practices.
 Ash is also a Conflict Mediator and is currently in graduate school to become a Licensed Professional Counselor.
 You can contact them for mediations here.

 Justine Diamond works behind the scenes at Maypop performing administrative and marketing duties.
-She also makes natural perfumes through her business, Elspeth’s Airs, some of which can be found in the shop!
+She also makes natural perfumes through her business, Elspeth’s Airs, which can be found in the shop!
 Find out more about her offerings on the website, Facebook and Instagram.
-She is currently completing an aromatherapy certification program and is available for consultations and custom products.
-She loves being in the world of plants and looks forward to studying herbalism more formally at Samara School of Community Herbalism in 2019.
-Justine is also available for bookkeeping and Spanish interpretation work, if you’re looking!
+She also has received a certification in aromatherapy and is available for consultations and custom products.
+She loves being in the world of plants and recently completed the community herbalist program at Samara School of Community Herbalism.
+Justine is also available for bookkeeping and Spanish translation work, if you’re looking!
 Contact her here.

 Our original collective: